mdehoog/optimism-specs/specs/protocol/deposits.md

 #### Fjord L1Block upgrade

 The L1 Attributes Predeployed contract, `L1Block.sol`, is upgraded as part of the Fjord upgrade.
-The version is incremented to `1.3.0`, one new storage slot is introduced:
+The version is incremented to `1.3.0`, and one existing slot begins to store additional data:

 - `l1CostIntercept` (`int32`): system configurable to set the L1 cost formula intercept
 - `l1CostFastlzCoef` (`int32`): system configurable to set the L1 cost formula FastLZ coefficient